anselmlong/almost-anselm/README.md

 # 🤖 Anselm AI — Telegram Persona LLM

-A Telegram bot fine-tuned on my real conversation style, capable of chatting like me and continually improving via reinforcement feedback.
+A Telegram bot fine-tuned on my real conversation style, capable of chatting like me.
+Built with open-source tools: Axolotl, QLoRA, Mistral-7B, Telethon.

-**Note: This README is generated with AI tools.
-Will be refined as the project goes along.**
+**Note: This README is generated with AI tools.**

 ---